backbone-cord/backbone-cord.github.io/patterns/dataflow.md

 The `cascade()` function can be defined on any view to intercept the new model and transform and subsume different data or use a submodel from the new model or set a related collection.

-The `cascade(newModel)` takes only a single argument of the newModel to be set a should return false when cascading was successful.
+The `cascade(newModel)` function takes only a single argument of the newModel to be set a should return false when cascading was successful.